keithyuen/animal_image_microservice/README.md

 # Animal Image Microservice

 This microservice fetches and stores random images of animals (duck, dog, bear) and provides REST APIs to extract them and a simple UI to view them.
-It is built with FastAPI, uses SQLAlchemy for database interactions, and includes automated tests using Pytest.
+It is built with FastAPI, uses SQLAlchemy and SQLite for database, and includes automated tests using Pytest.

 ## Prerequisites